 AB 2923 Implementation

-Watch our webinar above to learn more about BART's implementation of AB 2923
+Watch our webinar by clicking on the image below to learn more about BART's implementation of AB 2923

 What is Assembly Bill (AB) 2923?

 On September 30, 2018, Governor Brown signed AB 2923, state legislation that affects zoning requirements on existing BART-owned property within ½ mile of stations in Alameda, Contra Costa, and San Francisco Counties.
 AB 2923 includes two core components: